1. Accueil

 Contenu du cours

-The course offers historical insight, theoretical frameworks, as well as cases studies for understanding international communication systems on the one hand, and the way the economic, military, political and cultural dimensions of international relations get framed by geopolitical actors on the other hand.
+The course offers historical insight, theoretical frameworks, as well as cases studies for understanding international communication on the one hand, and the way the economic, military, political and cultural dimensions of international relations get framed and narrated by geopolitical actors on the other hand.

 Communication has always been seminal for the maintenance of power over time and space.
 It allows for the establishment of empires old and new.
 International technologies and systems of communication have been used in support of colonization, military interventions, international propaganda, as well as for the maintenance of more subtle forms of (inter)dependency and control.
 At the same time, international communication underpins well-intended but not necessarily effective emancipatory initiatives of international cooperation and development.

-The course is split up in three parts.
-Part one provides an introduction into a selection of major theories and approaches in the study of international communication.
-This part provides an introduction into the concepts and theories of propaganda, information warfare, soft power, public diplomacy, and the analysis of strategic narratives.
-Part two provides a brief history of the infrastructures of international communication.
-Special attention will go to the way states have struggled for control over communication technologies throughout modern history, from the invention of the telegraph to the contemporary debates over “the next internet”, its big data and cloud systems.
-Part three focuses on case studies and guest lectures about contemporary actors and developments in the field of international communication.
-Potential cases include Netflix and the question of cultural imperialism; the New Silk Road and the battle for the 21st century communications infrastructure; and EU-NATO-Russia relations through the lenses of information warfare and public diplomacy.
+The course provides an introduction into a selection of major theories and approaches in the study of international communication.
+It introduces concepts and theories of propaganda, information warfare, soft power, public diplomacy, and strategic narratives.
+Students will explore issues related to the infrastructural aspects of international communication.
+For instance, we will discuss the way states have struggled for control over communication technologies throughout modern history, from the invention of the telegraph to the contemporary debates over “the next internet”, its big data and cloud systems.
+Potential cases include: Netflix and the question of cultural imperialism; the New Silk Road and the battle for the 21st century communications infrastructure; and EU-NATO-Russia relations through the lenses of information warfare and public diplomacy.

 Objectifs (et/ou acquis d'apprentissages spécifiques)

-• Students will develop insight into the historical struggles over the global electronic communications infrastructure.
+• Students will develop insight into historical struggles over global electronic communications infrastructures.

 • Students will be able to critically discuss key theories and approaches in the study of international communication.